Concordium/concordium-base/smart-contracts/docs/src/tutorials/first-contract.rst

 We are now ready for writing our first smart contract for the Concordium blockchain.

-The contract we are going to build in this tutorial is a gonna act as a counter, which starts at 0 and exposes a function for incrementing.
-Since contracts and instances are public available, we also want to require that the counter only can be incremented by owner of the instance.
+The contract we are going to build in this tutorial is going to act as a counter, which starts at 0 and exposes a function for incrementing.
+Since contracts and instances are publicly available, we also want to require that the counter can only be incremented by owner of the instance.

 The contract itself is not that interesting or even a realistic use case of smart contracts, but it will be quick to understand and it enough for us to try